-It is important to schedule and set up your flights and transfers to and from the marina location.
+It is essential to schedule and set up your flights and transfers to and from the marina location.
 Always bring a printed confirmation of each booking with you.

-Although there is a slight chance of anything happening while being on your sailing holiday, it is always best to be safe rather than sorry.
-Make sure you are covered by travel insurance and always carry along your policy number just in case.
+Although there is a slight risk of anything happening while being on your sailing vacation.
+It is always better to be safe rather than sorry.
+Make sure you are covered by travel insurance, and always carry along your policy number just in case.

 Charter & Booking Confirmations